 To change your major to AGNR, please visit this link.

-To check file an exception to an academic policy request, please visit this link.
+To check on or file an exception to an academic policy request, please visit this link.

 For other academic resources and information, please visit this link.

 Each department handles advisor assignments differently.
 Some distribute new students among current advisors.
 Some add additional faculty to the advising roster to accommodate each new class of students.
 To find your advisor, go to the Undergraduate Program Office for your major (department) and speak with the Coordinator or Administrative Assistant.